boethin/List-Prefixed/README.md

     "Ba", "Bar", "Baz", "Foo", "Food", "Foot", "For", "Form", "Fu".

-Representing a string list that way may have some advantages in certain situations:
+Representing a string list that way can have some advantages in certain situations:

-- The representation as a regular expression provides efficient methods to test whether or not an arbitrary string starts or ends with an element from the list or is contained in the list itself.
+- The regular expression provides efficient test methods on arbitrary strings (e.g. whether or not a string is contained in the list or starts or ends with an element from the list).
 - The representaion is compressing, depending on how many shared prefixes appear in a list.
 - Conversely, a prefixed list can be efficiently set up from such a regular expression.
 Thus, the prefixed list leads to a natural way of serialization and de-serialization.
 - Sub lists sharing a common prefix can be extracted efficently from a prefixed list.
 This leads to an efficient implementation of auto-completion.

+A _Prefixed List_ is a tree consisting of node triples, formally defined as follows:

+    node: ( prefix [node-list] opt )
+      where:
+        prefix: String
+        node-list: List of node
+        opt: Boolean

+The list elements are the prefix strings, each of them appended to the prefix of the parent node.
+The `opt` flag is true if the list of sub nodes is optional, i.e., if the node prefix appended together with the parent prefixes is also contained in the list itself.

+Any string list has a trivial representation that way, if one takes each string as the prefix of a node with empty node-list and collects all these nodes into a parent node with empty prefix.

+A prefixed tree is called _folded_, if it's in minimal form, i.e. if there are no two child nodes in a parent node sharing a common left part in their prefixes.
+Obviously, for each string list, there exists a unique folded Prefixed Tree representation.

 # METHODS